silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 and you have no way to distinguish between them.
 The chance of winning has dropped to 1 in 3.
 Unfortunately, from your perspective, both procedures look nearly identical.
-The main difference would be the number of games in which I show nothing, but this is complicated by the fact that I can switch between these procedures at will.
+The only difference would be the frequency of me showing nothing, but this is complicated by the fact that I can switch between these procedures at will.
 If I start with the first procedure I can sucker you in by making you think the game is rigged in your favor.
 When I switch strategies, your expected winnings flip to −$2 and hopefully for me your greed will cost you all of your profits and then some.
 I could even be sneakier and switch between these strategies randomly, slightly favoring the one that pays me more.

 If you approach this game naively, you will always lose in the long run.
 Why?
 Because, like Engelstein, you will assume that the specific way in which you